nus-cs2103-AY2122S2/tp/docs/team/lowkaiwei98.md

 ### Project: Trackermon

 Trackermon is a desktop application for tracking and managing shows, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Trackermon allows people who want to track and remember what shows they have watched, are currently watching, or plan to watch.
+Trackermon helps people track and remember what shows they have watched, are currently watching, or plan to watch.
 Given below are my contributions to the project.

 **New Feature**: Added the ability to sort the show list.